top of page

 Ladies competed for the first time in 1979 with Jean Lochhead, of Airedale and Spen Valley, winning in 3hrs 43mins 12secs.

-In 1988 another peak was added taking the total to 15 mountain in Wales over, 3,000ft - it became the Welsh 3000ers - the route is about 50km (31 miles) in total with almost 4,000m of ascent.
-The extra peak only adds an extra 5 mins - so doesn’t really impact the records
+In 1988, another peak was added taking the total to 15 mountains in Wales over 3,000ft - it became the Welsh 3000ers - the route is about 50km (31 miles) in total with almost 4,000m of ascent.
+The extra peak only adds an extra 5 mins. - so it doesn’t really impact the records.

 282 Scottish Munros